 Andrew Wilson has coached for GPTL since 2010.
 He has PTR Certifications for 11 to 17 and 10 and Under Tennis.
 Andrew is a graduate of Lebanon Valley College where he played four years of Division III Men’s Varsity tennis and was a MAC Academic Honor Roll recipient.
 He has competed in USTA sanctioned junior and adult tournaments and was MVP for the Boyertown Area Senior High School Varsity tennis team.

-Mark Kauffman has over 20 years of tennis playing experience and several years of instructional experience with youth tennis programs.
+Mark Kauffman has coached for GPTL since 2013 and has over 20 years of tennis playing experience.
 He was an instructor at summer tennis camps in Lancaster where he developed various lesson plans for children of all skill levels.
 Mark played competitively as a junior in the USTA Middle States Central Pennsylvania region where he held a top ten ranking and was the number one player and captain of his high school tennis team.
 Mark is a graduate of Loyola University Maryland.